 certification without recourse.

-- If you are shipping fruits, vegetables, hops,
+- If you are shipping fruits, vegetables, hops, or grain

 - If you are shipping seeds